Chiseled By Challenges, Pakistani Nation To Sail Through Corona Crisis Successfully: President Dr Arif Alvi - UrduPoint

 Dr Sania Nishtar said the world was faced with an ordeal but the nation would sail through it with all out support by the government.

-She said under Ehsaas, an Emergency Cash Program had been launched to support 12 million families and the ration distribution scheme would also be launched by next week.
+She said under Ehsaas, an Emergency Cash Programme had been launched to support 12 million families and the ration distribution scheme would also be launched by next week.

-She said being an important pillar of Ehsaas Program, the Pakistan Baitul Mal was playing a vibrant role to support the government in its social safety endeavour.
+She said being an important pillar of Ehsaas Programme, the Pakistan Bait-ul-Mal was playing a vibrant role to support the government in its social safety endeavour.

 She appreciated the railways minister for advocating the case of poor in the cabinet meetings by bringing out different ideas.

-In his address, MD Baitul Mal Aun Abbas Buppi said as per Prime Minister Imran Khan's directives, the government was targeting the most vulnerable segments of the society who had been badly hit by the closures of their workplaces during the lockdown.
+In his address, MD Bait-ul-Mal Aon Abbas Buppi said as per Prime Minister Imran Khan's directives, the government was targeting the most vulnerable segments of the society who had been badly hit by the closures of their workplaces during the lockdown.

 He said as the railways workers also faced an adverse economic impact owing to the suspension of trains operations, so the PBM decided to distribute ration bags among them across the country.

-Besides being in close coordination with the philanthropists and civil society organizations, Aun Abbas Buppi is also active on social media handling even the individual complaints of the people needing assistance in this distressing time.
+Besides being in close coordination with the philanthropists and civil society organizations, Aon Abbas Buppi is also active on social media handling even theindividual complaints of the people, needing assistance in this distressing time.